 In a case like this, the IRS is suing Miss Marta’s Inc., a daycare center called The Learning Tree, for over $394,000.
 The daycare claims that because its gross receipts decreased significantly over the course of six fiscal quarters in 2020 and 2021, it is qualified for the ERC.

 He said that the delay was increased by the fact that some claims were so complex that IRS staff had to review them by hand.
-In order to handle the high volume of cases, the IRS also needed to hire more employees.
+To handle the high volume of cases, the IRS also needed to hire more employees.